Get to know Adisa

 Prior to settling in the Dallas area, Adisa lived in New York, Milwaukee, and Chicago.
 After graduating with a Bachelor’s of Arts in Psychology and Sociology at Hunter College, she spent over a decade working with teenagers and families as a school counselor and administrator.
 Based on Adisa’s past and driven by a strong desire to help and raise awareness to those needing quality mental health, she pursued and graduated with a Masters of Arts in Professional Counseling and a Masters of Science in Family Studies from Amberton University.

 Adisa was born in former Yugoslavia and came to the United States as a refugee at the age of 19.
 As a first-generation immigrant, she fully experienced the struggles of assimilating into a new culture.
 As Adisa came into contact with others from similar situations, she quickly realized the impact that the lack of mental health support had on refugees.
 Left unchecked, it led them to develop PTSD, anxiety, and depression that later led to excessive use of drugs or alcohol and even, suicide.

+In addition to her counseling work Adisa enjoys reading and volunteering for local non-profit organizations such as North Texas Food Bank, Leukemia and Lymphoma Society, March of Dimes and St. Jude Children's Research Hospital.
+Adding to her love of languages, she is currently learning German and Spanish.
 Adisa is a mother to two teenagers and spends most of her free time with them.
-She enjoys reading and volunteering for local non-profit organizations such as North Texas Food Bank, Leukemia and Lymphoma Society, March of Dimes and St. Jude Children’s Research Hospital.
-Adding to her love of languages, she currently is learning German and Spanish.
-Adisa offers counseling in both English and Serbo-Croatian (Serbian/Croatian/Bosnian).